MaKaNu/pyimport-explained/docs/index.markdown

 > To avoid issues between the tests, it is a good approach to start a new console for each test.

+## Repo

+You can find the repo with all test at [pyimport-explained](https://github.com/MaKaNu/pyimport-explained)

 ## Tests

 - [Test 01](https://makanu.github.io/pyimport-explained/test01)